A-Gray-Beards-View/python-projects-repo/README.md

 * JSON configuration files will have two conventions.
 Properties that map directly to a Python variable will use snake_case for the name.
 Properties that do not map directly to a Python variable will use JSON camelCase
 * Classes that have all static methods will have a suffix like "Helper", or "Tools"
 * Classes that are a singleton will have the suffix Singleton

+## Using the Project

+In order to run the code the virtual environments and specific configuration items need to be set.
+There are two scripts that will assist with that test.
+One is a shell script for MacOS, while the other is a Powershell script for Windows.

+### Setup Python Project Workspace

+To begin executing scripts:
+1. Duplicate the file [REPO-NAME].code-workspace and replace [REPO-NAME] with the name of your repository for the file-name
+2. Open the file you created and renamed
+3. Find and replace the [REPO-NAME] entries in the file with your repository name

+### Initialize the Projects

+1. Set permissions for the script using on MacOS (once) chmod +x {path to the repository root}/python-projects-repo/setup_python_project.sh
+2. Using the Menu select
+  Terminal | Run Task | setup_python_projects.sh